fge/json-schema-processor-examples/README.markdown

 wiki</a> for the list of processors, what software is used by each of them, etc.</p>

 <p>Please note that at this moment, while all are functional, they are pretty basic.</p>

+<p>Also note that as the time goes, some processors written in this package migrate to other,
+dedicated packages.</p>

 <h1>Maven artifact</h1>